crazyc4t/blog/content/posts/linuxforn00bs.md

 {
-  "title": "What is Linux?
+  "title": "What is GNU + Linux?
 Why should you care?", "date": "2021-09-22T18:58:53-05:00",
   "draft": false,
   "author": "Said Neder",